iamlasbrey/fsbtest/README.md

 ### Star Bank Features
 * User can create Bank Accounts
-* User can fetch A Bank Account
+* User can fetch A Specific Bank Account
 * User can fetch all Bank Accounts

 ### Installation Guide